 Futures brokers are often referred to as futures and options brokers, as futures brokers also provide access to the options markets.
 Options contracts are traded on the same exchanges as futures options.
 For example, a futures broker will provide access to FTSE futures as well as FTSE options.
 It is possible to trade futures and options strategies that offset the exposure of futures and options.
 For example, buying call options and selling FTSE futures to speculate on, or protect against volatility.
 For more information on options brokers, please refer to our guide on options trading or compare options brokers here.

+Yes, Saxo markets lets you trade futures over the phone.
 All futures brokers offer online futures trading through either their own propriety trading platform or third-party platforms.
 Most futures trading is done online through futures brokers, although there is still demand for telephone-based futures broking, known as voice brokerage.
 Our comparison table of online futures brokers in the UK highlights which brokers offer voice and online trading, as well as prime and API access.

 All futures brokers in the UK must be regulated by the FCA.
 You can check the status of what a futures broker is regulated to do on the FCA register.
 Most futures brokers will have an office or exposure to the London futures markets, as the UK offers one of the most robust financial infrastructures for trading futures.